Perrishnikov/Salsify-Pipeify-v2/imports.md

 Validation:
 - file must be csv or xlsx
 - Must have "Product ID" as one of the column heads in row A
-- the only column that there can be more than 1 identical header is LABEL_DATASET_NUTRIENT_A - en-US, otherwise, we require 0-1 of the same name.
+- the only column that there can be more than 1 identical header is LABEL_DATASET_INGREDIENTS_A - en-US - en-US, otherwise, we require 0-1 of the same name.
 Issue error if not.

 Filter:
 - filter out everything but the header row (1) and the first row where we have a 14 digit Product ID value AND salsify:data_inheritance_hierarchy_level_id = varient.
 If nothing is returned, this needs to be fed back to the user via our error channel or something appropriate